microsoft/bedrock/README.md

 NOTE: By default the credentials for grafana are 'ops' and the password you chose above.
 ```

-Grafana is already connected to our cluster's Prometheus service and we've included a couple of dashboards so you can start monitoring the critical metrics in your Kubernetes cluster right away.
+Grafana provides a visualization of the metrics being collected by our cluster's Prometheus service -- and we've included a couple of Kubernetes related dashboards out of the box.

 ![Grafana Image](./docs/images/grafana.png)